Adriwin06/Better-of-Fabric-3/README.md

 **BisectHosting** is committed to making your **Minecraft Server** hosting experience as **easy and affordable** as possible.
 After your purchase, the server is *already configured* and ready to use.

 *Thanks to BisectHosting for supporting my projects and providing amazing servers.*

+---

+The modpack is available on both [CurseForge](https://www.curseforge.com/minecraft/modpacks/better-of-fabric-3) and [Modrinth](https://modrinth.com/modpack/better-of-fabric-3), so choose the one you prefer.
+The only thing that is only on CurseForge is the server pack since we can't upload file larger than 500mb on Modrinth.